Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductAnyChannel.md

 ### Create offer from PIM product

 ![Create offer](../Assets/Screenshots/OfferCookbook/CreateOfferBasic.png "[Create offer]")

 The *Create offer from PIM product* action creates an offer in the *Omni-Channel* module from a *PIM* product.

-In this use case, you need to create an offer for the *PIM* product input via the *match* port from the *Duplicate product* action.
-The connection ID output via the *out* port of the *Create connection container* action is input via the *connection* port.
+In this use case, you create an offer for the *PIM* product input via the *match* port coming from the *Duplicate product* action.
+The connection ID output via the *out* port of the *Create con. container* action is input via the *connection* port.

 To do so, you must configure the *Create offer from PIM product* action as follows: